biya-coin/biyaliquid-docs/.gitbook/developers-defi/injective-trader/README.md

 * Detailed performance analytics

 {% hint style="warning" %}
-Biyachain trader transacts assets with real value, as such security is paramount.
+Biya Chain trader transacts assets with real value, as such security is paramount.
 Be sure to use the following as a security baseline, and also take further measures to protect your assets.

 * **Never share private keys** or commit them to Git.
 * Store secrets in a local **`.env` file** and load via environment variables.